onesteinbv/addons-curq/README.md

 CURQ is an all-in-one platform for businesses, built on Odoo and other FOSS.

-CURQ is purpose-built / highly opinionated where the goal is to make a complete package without business consultant having to think about every single module to install.
+CURQ is purpose-built / highly opinionated focussed on Dutch companies where the goal is to make a complete package without business consultant having to think about every single module to install.
 The goal is to streamline the installation process and support process.
 Basically Curq is Odoo + OCA modules + other open source modules pre-packaged with bundles.
 A bundle is a normal Odoo module with only dependencies to other modules.